• Skip to primary navigation

 Quorn korma curry.

-• Save time by using shop bought korma curry paste rather than making your own.
-The quality of shop bought pastes is excellent!
+• Save time by using store-bought korma curry paste instead of making your own.
+The quality of these pastes is excellent!

-• I always keep a few packets of quorn pieces in my freezer so I'm never too far away from easy, delicous meals like this!
+• I always keep a few packets of Quorn pieces in my freezer, ensuring I'm never far from easy, delicious meals like this.

-• Use a mini chopper to chop the onion, garlic, ginger and coriander stalks.
-My kids don't like it if they can see any onion!
+• For convenience, use a mini chopper to finely chop the onion, garlic, ginger, and coriander stalks.
+It's perfect for pleasing fussy eaters.

 🍴 Serving suggestions

-If I'm serving this as part of a vegetarian curry night feast, I'll also serve up my halloumi curry and creamy vegan chickpea and spinach curry!
+If I'm serving this as part of a vegetarian curry night feast, I'll also make my halloumi curry and creamy vegan chickpea and spinach curry!

 📖 Variations